-All incidents or accidents are recorded by staff and a central log is held by the management team.
-This is audited and a monthly inspection also supports a review by the manager and sent to all workers with various actions to be completed along with timescales.
+All incidents or accidents are recorded by staff, and a central log is held by the management team.
+This is audited and a monthly inspection also supports a review by the manager, independent person to review and sent to all workers with various actions to be completed along with timescales.